Harvard Football Great Performances: Charlie Brickley ’15

 The ball was snapped.
 Gardner again handed the ball to Brickley, who headed toward the left, followed by every Princeton tackler.
 But wait...Gardner had held the ball, then slipped it to Hardwick, who charged unmolested into the end zone, then booted the extra point.
 (Strangely, Haughton usually did not have Brickley kick conversions.)
 When the final whistle blew, it was Harvard 16, Princeton 6.

-Utterly depleted, Brinkley staggered off the field.
+Utterly depleted, Brickley staggered off the field.
 According to the New York Sun, “Brickley was cheered by 30,000 people today in a way that comes to few athletes.
 Even the men of Princeton were generous enough to applaud this dashing, brilliant player.”

 Charles Edward Brickley had arrived in the spotlight.
 For better and worse, he would never leave it.
 In 1913, he electrified the nation by kicking five field goals against Yale, accounting for all the Crimson points in Harvard’s 15-5 victory.
 Had there been a Heisman Trophy that season, “Brick” would have been a runaway winner (as Manziel was in 2012).
 Though most of Brickley’s senior season was wiped out by an appendectomy, he finished his career with 215 points, a mark not surpassed in the program for 91 years, when it was toppled by running back Clifton Dawson ’07 on his way to 398.
 (Today Brickley is fifth.)
 His 13 field goals in 1912 remain the most for a season in Crimson history (tied with three twenty-first-century booters).